 Unlike Scrooge, we don’t get a spirit to show us what the future holds if we don’t change our ways.

-In the past few years, though, we have gotten the tiniest glimpse of climate gone wild.
-As Dr. Jeff Masters stated, “The stunning extremes we witnessed [in 2010] gives me concern that our climate is showing the early signs of instability.”
-And the price tag for climate-related extreme weather reached $188 billion just in 2011 and 2012.
+In the past two years, though, we have gotten the tiniest glimpse of climate gone wild (see “Masters: “The stunning extremes we witnessed [in 2010] gives me concern that our climate is showing the early signs of instability” and A New Record: 14 U.S. Billion-Dollar Weather Disasters in 2011 and Experts Warn ‘Near Ice-Free Arctic In Summer’ In A Decade If Volume Trends Continue).

-And we did get dozens of scientific papers warning us of what is to come (see “An Illustrated Guide to the Science of Global Warming Impacts” and “Alarming IPCC Prognosis: 9°F Warming For U.S., Faster Sea Rise, More Extreme Weather, Permafrost Collapse”).
+And we did get dozens of scientific papers warning us of what is to come (see “An Illustrated Guide to the Science of Global Warming Impacts: How We Know Inaction Is the Gravest Threat Humanity Faces”).

-Yes, it is increasingly unlikely that we will adopt the aggressive but low-net-cost policies needed to stabilize at 450 ppm atmospheric concentrations of carbon dioxide, and then quickly come back to 350, thanks in large part to the deniers, along with their political pals and media enablers.
-But the question of whether it’s “too late” — as one reporter asked me, “Have we crossed a tipping point?” — doesn’t have a purely scientific answer.
+Yes, it is increasingly unlikely that we will adopt the aggressive but low-net-cost policies needed to stabilize at 450 ppm atmospheric concentrations of carbon dioxide, and then quickly come back to 350 — thanks in large part to the deniers, along with their political pals and media enablers.
+But when reporters ask me if it’s “too late,” — or, as one did last year, “have we crossed a tipping point?” — I have to explain that the question doesn’t have a purely scientific answer.

-It does seem clear that the most dangerous carbon-cycle feedback — the defrosting permafrost — hasn’t kicked in yet but likely will within two decades, adding 0.4°F — 1.5°F to total global warming by 2100.
+It does seem clear that the most dangerous carbon-cycle feedback — the defrosting permafrost — hasn’t kicked in yet but is likely to with two decades (see “Carbon Time Bomb in the Arctic”).

-If humanity gets truly serious about emissions reduction — and by serious I mean “World War II serious” in both scale and urgency — we could go to near-zero global emissions in, say, two decades and then quickly go carbon negative.
-It wouldn’t be easy, far from it in fact.
-But even in the 2020s it would be vastly cheaper and preferable to the alternative.
-In 2009, scientists found the “net present value of climate change impacts” to be an astronomical $1240 trillion on our current emissions path, making mitigation to under 450 ppm a must.
+If humanity gets truly serious about emissions reduction — and by serious I mean “World War II serious” in both scale and urgency — we could go to near-zero global emissions in, say, 2 decades and then quickly go carbon negative.
+It wouldn’t be easy, far from it (see “The full global warming solution: How the world can stabilize at 350 to 450 ppm“).
+But even in the 2020s it would be vastly cheaper and preferable to the alternative (see Scientists find “net present value of climate change impacts” of $1240 TRILLION on current emissions path, making mitigation to under 450 ppm a must).

-Delay is very risky and very, very expensive.
-In releasing its 2009 Energy Outloook, the International Energy Agency emphasized, “we need to act urgently and now.
-Every year of delay adds an extra USD 500 billion to the investment needed between 2010 and 2030 in the energy sector.”
-In releasing its 2011 Energy Outloook, the IEA was even more unequivocal about the dangers of our current trajectory, stating, “on planned policies, rising fossil energy use will lead to irreversible and potentially catastrophic climate change” and that “we are on an even more dangerous track to an increase of 6°C [11°F].”
+Delay is very risky and expensive.
+In releasing its 2009 Energy Outloook, the International Energy Agency explained, “we need to act urgently and now.
+Every year of delay adds an extra USD 500 billion to the investment needed between 2010 and 2030 in the energy sector”.
+In releasing its 2011 Energy Outloook, the IEA said “On planned policies, rising fossil energy use will lead to irreversible and potentially catastrophic climate change” and “we are on an even more dangerous track to an increase of 6°C [11°F].”
+They concluded:

 This is all by way of introduction to a holiday rerun repost.
-Four years ago I wrote about a NOAA-led paper, which laid out some alarming predictions for our climate-changed future.
+Four years ago I wrote about a NOAA led paper, which found:

 And we know that large parts of the currently habited and arable land are at risk of turning into Dust Bowls, gravely threatening global food security.